 No, you don’t need to supply references.
 You simply enter the names, addresses and email address of two academic referees.
 Please note that these must be academic referees and not, for example, from your employer.
 Please make sure you enter accurate and up-to-date email addresses so that the system is able to contact them.
 It is good practice to notify your referees that you have applied for a programme and to expect a request for references.

-If you wish your application to be considered for funding, the closing date for a September 2014 start is 17 February 2014.
+If you wish your application to be considered for funding, the closing date for a September 2015 the NBDTP is 26 January 2015, for other funding opportunities and closing dates please click here.
 YOU MUST ENSURE THAT YOU ENTER ACCURATELY ALL YOUR UNDERGRADUATE AND, IF RELEVANT, POSTGRADUATE DEGREE RESULTS (with percentages) BEFORE THE CLOSING DATE.
 If results are not entered, we will not be able to consider your application for funding.
 You should select the option "I hope to or have already obtained funding for my studies" on the funding section of the online application form.

 Applicants are normally required to have a 2:1 degree in a relevant subject (single or combined honours).
 In exceptional circumstances the holder of a good Honours degree in a subject other than History or Anthropology may be considered for admission, usually subject to an interview.